ArceusOmkar7/Reporter/backend/README.md

 The API will be available at `http://localhost:8000`

+Access the health check endpoint at `http://localhost:8000/` to verify the API is running correctly.

 ## API Documentation

 FastAPI automatically generates interactive API documentation.
 After starting the server, access: